Info360 Asset Key Features | New and Existing Features | Autodesk

 Inspection upload portal

-Inform field crews or contractors which inspection database and media have uploaded to Info360 Asset successfully, and which deliverables are missing.
+Inform field crews or contractors which inspection database and media have been uploaded to Info360 Asset successfully and which deliverables are missing.
 Choose to upload large media files later when in areas of better bandwidth.

 Inspection review and approval